espressif/esp-idf/docs/en/api-guides/memory-types.rst

 .. list::

-    :SOC_SPIRAM_SUPPORTED: - Placing DRAM buffers on the stack is not recommended if if the stack may be in PSRAM.
+    :SOC_SPIRAM_SUPPORTED: - Placing DRAM buffers on the stack is not recommended if the stack may be in PSRAM.
 If the stack of a task is placed in the PSRAM, several steps have to be taken as described in :doc:`external-ram`.
     - Use macro ``WORD_ALIGNED_ATTR`` in functions before variables to place them in proper positions like::

         void app_main()